bcgov/design-research-guide/docs/analysis.md

 ## Analyzing Research Remotely

 Analysis activities are best done with all members of the team in the same room, allowing for fluid brainstorming and rapid rearranging of ideas.
 If meeting in person is not an option there are online collaboration tools that can be combined to accomplish these same tasks:
-- Video conferencing platforms such as Skype, where team members can share their screens if necessary to communicate ideas.
+- Video conferencing platforms such as Skype, where team members can share their screens if necessary to communicate ideas
 - A shared digital working space where team members can collaboratively record and organize observations in real time.
-Software like Miro, Skype Whiteboard, and Excel Online (via Sharepoint) can replace sticky-notes and whiteboards.
+Software like Miro, Skype Whiteboard, and Excel Online (via Sharepoint) can replace sticky-notes and whiteboards

+When analyzing research online, consider splitting up the 5 steps into several shorter group work sessions separated by breaks or periods of individual work.

 Check with your Ministry Privacy Officer before using a software tool for your project analysis to make sure it complies with the Province's privacy rules and regulation.

-When analyzing research online, consider splitting up the 5 steps into several shorter group work sessions separated by breaks or periods of individual work.